nmedovich/How2WebDev/lessons/Project1/readme.md

 In the last exercise, we saw the basic structure of an HTML document.
 You can use and re-use this template throughout each exercise, making the necessary changes as you go.

 In this section, we're going to look at how pages are laid out with HTML and CSS.
-At the end, we'll use Javascript to "dynamically" change the positioning of some HTML elements as well.
+At the end, we'll use Javascript to "dynamically" add content to some HTML elements as well.

 Consider the following:
 ```